mashupbots/socko/socko-docs/docs/guides/user_guide.markdown

 ### Custom Web Log Output

-If you prefer to use your own method and/or format of writing web logs, you can specify a custom {{ page.WebLogQueueClass }}
+If you prefer to use your own method and/or format of writing web logs, you can specify the path of a custom actor to recieve {{ page.WebLogEventClass }} messages in your `application.conf`.
-implementation as follows:

-    val config = WebServerConfig()
-    val routes = ...
-    val myWebLogQueue = Some(new MyCustomWebLogQueue())
-    val webServer = new WebServer(config, routes, myWebLogQueue)

-You can then use the {{ page.DefaultWebLogWriterClass }} or your own customer writer to dequeue and write out the web log events.
-For optimal performance, we strongly recommend you dequeue and write web logs in a separate thread.

-    // Using the default web log writer val defaultWriterThread = new Thread(new DefaultWebLogWriter(myWebLogQueue, WebLogFormat.Extended))
-    defaultWriterThread.start()

-    // Using your own writer
-    val myWriterThread = new Thread(new MyCustomWebLogWriter(myWebLogQueue))
-    myWriterThread.start()
+    akka-config-example {
+      server-name=AkkaConfigExample
+      hostname=localhost
+      port=9000

+      # Optional web log.
+If not supplied, web server activity logging is turned off.
+      web-log {
+        custom-actor-path = "akka://my-system/user/my-web-log-writer"
+      }
+    }

+For more details, refer to the [custom web log example app](https://github.com/mashupbots/socko/blob/master/socko-examples/src/main/scala/org/mashupbots/socko/examples/weblog/CustomWebLogApp.scala).